 Many of the San Francisco festivals in March that I've listed above last for only a few hours.
 If you plan to be around town for at least a few days, here are some additional recommendations for your stay.

 With this combo of the two best tours in San Francisco, you'll get to see all the top tourist attractions in the city at your own pace, and you'll get your round-trip ferry ride, admission ticket, and audio tour to the famous Alcatraz prison.

-The Hop On/Hop Off Bus Tour allows you to get on the route at any time during the two-day duration of your ticket and ride to any of the 13 stops you choose, take your time exploring those sites, and hop back on again from there.
+The Hop On/Hop Off Bus Tour allows you to get on the route at any time during the three-day duration of your ticket and ride to any of the 20+ stops you choose, take your time exploring those sites, and hop back on again from there.
 This is a great option for visitors looking to see it all in a short amount of time.

 Unsurprisingly, the coolest science museum in San Francisco--which contains a state-of-the-art planetarium, aquarium, and four-story rainforest--is also the most popular museum in San Francisco.
 That means having to wait in long lines...unless you have a handy skip-the-line pass that grants you immediate access to all the shows and exhibits!

 This way, you'll get in faster and enjoy more time marveling at the exotic marine life, chameleons, penguins, albino alligator, skeleton of a T-Rex, and more.